-^{} Less than 1%
+\ Less than 1%

-(1) Shares that can be acquired through stock options exercisable and restricted stock unit awards vesting on or before January 1, 2012, which is 60 days from the Record Date.
+(1) Shares that can be acquired through stock options exercisable and restricted stock unit awards vesting on or before which is 60 days from the Record Date.

-(2) Applicable percentage of ownership as of the Record Date is based upon 129,585,141 ordinary shares of Alkermes issued and outstanding.
+(2) Applicable percentage of ownership as of the Record Date, is based upon ordinary shares of Alkermes issued and outstanding.

-(3) Includes 70,281 ordinary shares held by The Corey Bloom Family Trust, 9,028 ordinary shares held by the Floyd E Bloom Charitable Remainder Trust, and 21,066 ordinary shares held by the Jody Corey - Bloom Charitable Remainder Trust.
-Dr. Bloom is a Trustee of these trusts.
-He disclaims beneficial ownership of the shares held by such trusts, except to the extent of his pecuniary interest therein, if any.
+(3) Includes ordinary shares held by The Corey Bloom Family Trust, of which Dr. Bloom is a Trustee and as to which he disclaims beneficial ownership except to the extent of his pecuniary interest therein, if any.